"Learn Arabic, it will sharpen your wisdom." — Umar ibn Al-Khattab

-This Beginners course provides an introduction to the Arabic script, everyday vocabulary, the basic grammar structures of the language and the Arab culture.
+This 20-week Beginners course for students with no prior knowledge of Arabic provides an introduction to the Arabic script, everyday vocabulary, the basic grammar structures of the language and the Arab culture.

 By the end of the course, students will be able to communicate in Arabic on simple everyday topics.

 During the first few weeks of the course the Arabic script is introduced.
 The emphasis of the course is on developing the students’ communicative ability in a range of situations.
 Some reading and writing skills are then practised and extended throughout the course.
 The basic elements of Arabic grammar are introduced to enable students to understand the structure of the language.

 Right from the beginning and throughout the course, the Educated Spoken Arabic is used when practising oral skills.
 The emphasis this year will be on enhancing the oral as well as the reading skills of the students.

 By the end of the course, students should be able to read the Arabic script, have some writing skills and be able to:

 - greet one another; introduce themselves and one another, provide some basic information about themselves and the members of their family;

 - read numbers and be able to count in Arabic, know the days of the week and the months of the year;